tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

-# Decorator Driven Dynamic Forms version 8.0.0-a.1
+# Decorator Driven Dynamic Forms version 10.0.0-a

 > Opinionated way to create dynamic forms with **no json** , **no inheritance**
 > just use **decorators**

 ## What is new in this version

-1. UI Customization
-   you can provide templates and components to be used as UI elements in form
-2. CSS style file that provide variables and classes that u can use to customize existing UI
+1. no need for manual construction for form entity its injected now
+2. added new interface FormController to enable us to manage form state
+3. added form context variable to use the same form many times with different contexts
+4. added context override decorator to override attributes based on context
+5. added order attribute, so we can order elements in the view
+6. added min date and max date validation decorators
+7. fixed disabled issue
+8. fixed mutable meta data issue
+9. fixed decorators are not active in production with optimization

 ## Project Goals